canh25xp/GraduationThesis/OUTLINES.md

 ## 2.4 Non-functional requirement

-The non-functional requirements for ALLECS include:
+The non-functional requirements for GecWeb include:

 1. **Performance**: The system should be able to process text corrections quickly, with a target speed of at least 500 words per second on a standard GPU server.
 2. **Reliability**: The system should be highly reliable, with minimal downtime and robust error handling.